Research Experiences for Undergraduates (REU)

 - Gravitational Wave Astronomy

-- March 4: common acceptance deadline for all Physics REUs
+- March 8: common acceptance deadline for NSF Physics and Astronomy REUs

-- August 19: UWB School of STEM Student Research Symposium presentations from all students
+- August 9: REU Symposium presentations from all students

 - You must be an undergraduate student in any academic year (freshman through senior) at the time of the summer program.